estebanlv/EPQ-Website-Project/README.md

 # Extended-project-v.2

 Things to do:
-- Finish Project Proposal Form -- Done
-- Update the activity log -- Done
-- Fix the research
+- Fix the research (~1200 words)
+- Do the Development Document (~1000 words)
+- Finish the Presentation
-- Update the Sources document -- Done
+- Update the 'About us page' with more info
+- Decorate the website